 Exclusion amount.
-For 2009, the maximum exclusion has increased to \$91.400.
+For 2010, the maximum exclusion has increased to \$91,500.

-Purpose of Form

-If you qualify, you can use Form 2555 to figure your foreign earned income exclusion and your housing exclusion or deduction.
+Purpose of Form If you qualify, you can use Form 2555 to figure your foreign earned income exclusion and your housing exclusion or deduction.
 You cannot exclude or deduct more than your foreign earned income for the year.

-You may be able to use Form 2555-EZ, Foreign Earned Income Exclusion, if you did not have any self-employment income for the year, your total foreign earned income did not exceed \$91,400, you do not have any business or moving expenses, and you do not claim the housing exclusion or deduction.
-For more details, see Form 2555-EZ and its separate instructions.
+You may be able to use Form 2555-EZ, Foreign Earned Income Exclusion, if you did not have any self-employment income for the year, your total foreign earned income did not exceed \$91,500, you do not have any business or moving expenses, and you do not claim the housing exclusion or deduction.
+For more details, see Form 2555 E2 and its concretations 2555-EZ and its separate instructions.